Supportive Housing Coordinators:

 The private apartments include a bedroom, bathroom, and kitchen/dining area.
 Residents have a lease with the local Housing Authority that runs the building.
 There are 41 Supportive Housing sites around the state with 6,060 units available.

-To be eligible for Supportive Housing an individual must be either:
+To be eligible for Supportive Housing you must be either:

 - “Elderly” as defined by the housing agency (either age 60 and older or 62 and older, depending on the type of housing), or